Delft Consulting

 6. Supplier Collaboration: Build strong relationships with suppliers to improve reliability and response times during disruptions.
 This can include joint risk management planning, regular communication, and shared contingency plans.
 Establishing trust and transparency with suppliers can lead to more effective collaboration during crises.

 Implementing risk mitigation strategies is only part of the process.
 Continuous monitoring and adjustment are crucial to ensuring the effectiveness of these strategies.
-This is especially important for SMEs, where resources are limited and the ability to adapt quickly can be a significant competitive advantage.
+This is especially important for smaller firms, where resources are limited and the ability to adapt quickly can be a significant competitive advantage.

 Steps to ensure successful implementation include: